Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Appendix

 \subsection{Data Augmentations}

 Transformers (including linear attention) lack inductive bias and thus require more data for learning.
 We used data augmentation methods to expand the data volume to a certain extent, thereby improving performance.
-Specifically, we did not use data augmentation on the ASL-DVS dataset because we found that SOTA (State-of-the-Art) performance could be achieved without it—this is likely due to the sufficient scale of this dataset: the number of samples in its training set is approximately 80,640, while that of DVS Gesture is 1,176, and DVS-Lip is 14,896.
+Specifically, we did not use data augmentation on the ASL-DVS dataset because we found that state-of-the-art (SOTA) performance could be achieved without it; this is likely due to the sufficient scale of this dataset: the number of samples in its training set is approximately 80,640, while that of DVS Gesture is 1,176, and DVS-Lip is 14,896.

-Denote $\mathcal{U}(a, b)$ as the uniform distribution between $a$ and $b$, and $\text{RandInt}(m,n)$ as a random integer taken from the set $\{m, m+1, ..., n\}$, where each integer has an equal probability of being selected.
+Denote $\mathcal{U}(a, b)$ as the uniform distribution between $a$ and $b$, and $\operatorname{RandInt}(m, n)$ as a random integer taken from the set $\{m, m+1, \dots, n\}$, where each integer has an equal probability of being selected.

-For an event stream, the data augmentations are applied on events directly.
+For an event stream, the data augmentations are applied to events directly.
 For simplicity, we omit the event index in this subsection.
-Unless otherwise specified, augmentations are applied on each event stream independently.
-Note that the coordinates are converted to floating-point percision before applying any augmentation.
+When a stochastic transform is enabled, its random parameters are sampled for each event stream in the batch unless otherwise specified.
+Note that the coordinates are converted to floating-point precision before applying any augmentation.
 After all augmentations are applied, only events whose coordinates are valid, i.e., $x \in [0, W-1], y\in [0, H-1]$, are kept.